 ***ATTENTION Due to the COVID-19 pandemic, engagement with Confidential Advocates are limited to phone and video meetings, until such time as it is safer to meet in person.
 We will update this site when that time comes.

 Please note that an individual CA’s availability varies according to the academic calendar, and may be a little less predictable due to COVID-19.
 Availability is noted with the individual’s contact information.
 See the key below for clarification:

 Available = available most days/weeks with some exceptions

-Partially Available = available for parts of the summer, away for others
+Partially Available = available for parts of the term, away for others

 Melissa Osmond (she/her/hers), Available

 (w) 503-768-7112, (c) 971-319-2992